Where and How to Store Water for Long-Term Use

 Protect your privacy

-• Cover the storage area with 3.5 mil thick black sheeting.
+• Cover the storage area with 3.5 mils thick black sheeting.

-• Shore up the attachment areas first with gorilla tape first so tacks or staples don’t rip the plastic.
+• Shore up the attachment areas first with heavy-duty tape first so tacks or staples don’t rip the plastic.

 Know how to siphon water